Skip to content

 Vice-chair

-Susannah Hart is a London-based poet who also works as a business writer.
-Her debut collection Out of True won the Live Canon First Collection Prize in 2018.
-She won first prize in the 2020 National Poetry Competition and was commended in the 2021 competition.
+Susannah Hart's debut collection Out of True won the Live Canon First Collection Prize in 2018.
+She won first prize in the 2019 National Poetry Competition and was commended in both the 2020 and 2022 competitions.
 Susannah has been a trustee of Magma since 2015.

 Lisa Kelly